dme86/kube-tutorial/README.md

 ### Create a Deployment

-This will create a simple deployment with the same container we used in the Pods section:
+This will create a simple deployment with the same container we used in the Pods section inside our development namespace:

-    kubectl apply -f https://raw.githubusercontent.com/dme86/kube-tutorial/main/deployments/nginx-deployment.yml --namespace=testing
+    kubectl apply -f https://raw.githubusercontent.com/dme86/kube-tutorial/main/deployments/nginx-deployment.yml --namespace=development

 Check your deployment:

-    kubectl get deployments --namespace=testing
+    kubectl get deployments --namespace=development